python-bonobo/bonobo/docs/faq.rst

 By default, it uses a thread pool to execute all functions in parallel, and handle the movement of data rows in the directed graph using simple fifo queues.

-It allows the user to focus on the content of the transformations, and not optimizing blocking or long operations, nor thinking about threads or subprocesses.
+It allows the user to focus on the content of the transformations, rather than worrying about optimized blocking, long operations, threads, or subprocesses.

 It's lean manufacturing for data.